 Federal loans offer unique benefits when it comes to repayment — benefits that can make managing your debt much simpler.

 First, you do not need to start making payments on your federal loans until you graduate from school.
 With private loans, you may be required to make payments right away, which can be a lot of pressure while you are trying to get your MBA, though you may get a lower interest rate if you go with this option.
 You also may have the options of deferring your payment until you’ve graduated or dropped below half-time enrollment, or making interest-only payments while still in school.

-Finally, in the case of death or total disability, your loan servicer will discharge your federal student loans.
+Additionally, in the case of death or total disability, your loan servicer will discharge your federal student loans.
 For private loans, that may not be the case.
-And because many private loans require a cosigner, that means a loved one can end up making payments on a loan even after the borrower has passed away.
+And because many private loans require a cosigner, that means a loved one could potentially end up making payments on a loan even after the borrower has passed away.

-In most cases, it makes sense to take out as many federal loans as you are eligible for before turning to private student loans to pay for the rest of your education.
+In many cases, it makes sense to take out as many federal loans as you are eligible for before turning to private student loans to pay for the rest of your education.